 Research: Evaluation of adapted sports for people with Cerebral Palsy

 One of Cerebral Palsy Sport’s main aims is to ensure that sports are inclusive for all levels of ability, particularly those with limited or restricted movement.
 One of the ways we have facilitated this is through developing adapted versions of mainstream sports.
-These include polybat, table cricket, race running, frame football and most recently touch golf.
+These include polybat, table cricket, Frame Running, frame football and most recently touch golf.

 There is a strong body of evidence for the positive impact of sport and physical activity on a range of outcomes.
 There are well established health benefits of increased physical activity – physical activity is linked with the prevention of chronic diseases including cardiovascular disease, obesity, diabetes, cancer, mental health conditions.
 A number of studies have demonstrated the impact of physical activity on quality of life measures in both non-disabled and disabled populations.
 Promoting physically active lifestyles could play an important role in improving the physical, psychological and social wellbeing of people with Cerebral Palsy.